 It’s directed downward and gives connection to the ligamentum patellae, which attaches the patella to the tibial tubercle.

+The superior border is also named as the base.
 It gives connection to rectus femoris in the anterior part and vastus intermedius in its posterior part.

 - It gives connection to vastus lateralis in its upper one-third and lateral patellar retinaculum in the lower two-third.